OkayAlright/MinNo/extras/making_MinNo.md

 the support for AVR is mainlined) will allow faster resulting code and wider target platform support.

+[TALK ABOUT THE LLVM]

 #### Creating an Ecosystem & Library

 MinNo can do plenty of common tasks on the Arduino, but it's current library of keywords and functions is sparse.
-In interest of not only creating a language, but producing a tool, a standard library needs to be properly fleshed out.
-String operations, mass pin manipulation, bit-shifting abilities, encoding and decoding function, and more.
-All of this needs to included to make MinNo a robust platform for embedded development.
+In the interestof creating a useful language, a standard library needs to be properly fleshed out.
+String operations, mass pin manipulation, bit-shifting abilities, encoding/decoding function, and more.
+All of this needs to be included to make MinNo a robust platform for embedded development.

-It also need to take advantage of the thousands of programming hours that have already been poured into the platform.
-Interoperability with C code directly in the file is on the short list of features to tackle next.
-The use the many well coded shield libraries for the Arduino, the ability to directly call C is needed.
+It also needs to take advantage of the thousands of programming hours that have already been poured into the platform.
+Interoperability with C code directly in MinNo files is on the short list of features to tackle next.
+Their are far too many libraries for Arduino add-ons, such as sheilds, to reimlpement from scratch.

 In managing the library, C code, and all of the chips to be targeted, better tooling needs to be developed.
-The rise of languages like Rust and Scala can be attributed solely to their innovation as languages, but that would be missing a key point that other languages (like D and Julia) neglected and have not taken take off as a result: tooling.
-SBT (Scala's build tool) and Cargo (Rust's version of SBT) helped embedded programmers in a central conversation of the respective languages.
+The rise of languages like Rust and Scala can be attributed solely to their innovation as languages, but that would be missing a key point that other languages (like D and Julia) neglected: tooling.
+SBT (Scala's build tool) and Cargo (Rust's version of SBT) helped root programmers in a central conversations of the respective languages.
 They allowed for immediately productive and understandable project structures.
 These common architectures allowed code to easily connect and communicate.
-MinNo needs to make a similar move into creating an entry point to allow coder to communicate.
+MinNo needs to make a similar move into creating an entry point to allow coders to share what they make.

 ## Opinions On The Ecosystem: Racket, Raco, and General House Keeping
 ##### Package Management & Tooling
-Given that Racket is meant to be built upon DSLs, it also has to have an easy way to share them so everyone doesn't need to reinvent the wheel.
+With Racket's niche being a platform to build more languages, they needed to have some way to share the tools that programmers produce so no one has ot spend time reinventing the wheel.
 Therefore, Dr.Racket has a very intuitive graphical package manager built on top of their command line tool **raco**.

-Both the command line version and GUI version of the package installer and manager as very easy to use.
-The package site has all the normal bells and whistles you would expect as well.

-**pkgs.racket-lang.org** lists, with all the aesthetic intention of Dr.Racket, the packages available though **raco**.
+**pkgs.racket-lang.org** [LINK THIS] lists, with all the aesthetic mindfulness of Dr.Racket, the packages available though **raco**.
 It contains tags, links to package documentation, and checksums (if you are into that).

+There is a common moment of anxiety in developement when a language or library releases an upgrde while you are using the now-out-of-date version.
-A moment of panic we all have during development is when you update language versions or dependancies.
-Some projects are stuck in a language feature lock due to their reliance on libraries built in a previous version (looking at you, Python 2).
+Some projects are stuck in a version lock (or rewrite) due to their reliance on libraries built in a previous version (looking at you, Python 2[CITE]).
 While writing the MinNo Compiler, Racket came out with not 1, but 2 language releases.

 These were minor version changes (6.7 & 6.8), so I thought about not jumping versions, but after reading their change-logs, I knew I had to.
-6.7 greatly increased performance of strings in the language.
-6.8 improves optimization of equality statements.
-There make up the vast majority of operations and data handled by a compiler; it would be a crime to not utilize the upgrades.
+6.7 greatly increased performance of strings in the language.[CITE] 6.8 improves optimization of equality statements.[CITE] There make up the vast majority of operations and data handled by a compiler; it would be a crime to not utilize the upgrades.